IMPORTANT NOTICE: Starting in the 2018-2019 school year ALL recipients of any state aid MUST complete a FAFSA.

 Michigan Competitive Scholarship Program

 The Michigan Competitive Scholarship (MCS) is based on both financial need and merit.
-To be considered, students must have at least a 23 composite ACT score.
-Starting with the class of 2017 a student must take the SAT prior to entering college and achieve a qualifying score of 1200.
-The Federal processor must receive the Free Application for Federal Student Aid (FAFSA) by March 1.
-Students are responsible for notifying the State Scholarship and Grant Office (SSG) of a change in their college choice.
+To be considered, students must have a qualifying SAT score of 1200.
+The federal processor must receive the Free Application for Federal Student Aid (FAFSA) by March 1.
+Students are responsible for notifying the Student Scholarships and Grant Office (SSG) of a change in their college choice.
 This can be done through the MiSSG Student Portal at www.michigan.gov/missg or by calling 1-888-4-GRANTS (888-447-2687). ~The maximum award is to be determined annually by the State of Michigan.

 - Students must have at least a 23 composite ACT score.
 Starting with the class of 2017 a student must take the SAT prior to entering college and achieve a qualifying score of 1200.
 This test should be taken in the junior or senior year of high school.

 - Be a U.S. citizen, permanent resident or an approved refugee